-When there are two conditions being tested, there are four possible combinations of
+When there are two conditions being tested, there are four possible combinations of results.
+The first possibility is that both conditions are false; another possibility is that condition 1 is false but condition 2 is true, etc.

 What are the other possible combinations for the two conditions?